qiquanzhijia/gryphon/docs/source/style.rst

 Always run :code:`flake8` on new files from the root gryphon package directory (to pick up the project's :code:`setup.cfg`).
 It should pass without errors.
 If an error shows up that disagrees with this style guide, discuss and consider adding it to flake8's ignore list

-Use cdecimal.Decimal, not naked scalar values
+Use decimal.Decimal, not naked scalar values
 ---------------------------------------------

 :code:`Decimal` is superior to python's built-in float class for handling high-precision numbers.
 Never use naked floats, unless comparing a :code:`Decimal` or :code:`Money` against zero, which is well defined.